 Analysis and Takeaways

 New York has been at the forefront of independent contractor misclassification since 2007 when the Governor established the Joint Enforcement Task Force on Employee Misclassification.
-As reported in our blog post of September 16, 2014, New York was one of 19 states that received grants totaling $10.2 million in federal funds from the U.S. Department of Labor to increase the capabilities of state unemployment insurance tax programs to identify instances where employers improperly classify employees as independent contractors or fail to report wages paid to workers.
+As reported in my blog post of September 16, 2014, New York was one of 19 states that received grants totaling $10.2 million in federal funds from the U.S. Department of Labor to increase the capabilities of state unemployment insurance tax programs to identify instances where employers improperly classify employees as independent contractors or fail to report wages paid to workers.

-New York has also been active in passing legislation designed to curtail independent contractor misclassification in industries where it is perceived to be prevalent, enacting the Construction Industry Fair Play Act in 2010, as described in our blog post of September 2, 2010, and (as mentioned above) the Commercial Goods Transportation Industry Fair Play Act in 2014.
+New York has also been active in passing legislation designed to curtail independent contractor misclassification in industries where it is perceived to be prevalent, enacting the Construction Industry Fair Play Act in 2010, as described in my blog post of September 2, 2010, and (as mentioned above) the Commercial Goods Transportation Industry Fair Play Act in 2014.

 Legislatures around the country have looked to states such as New York in crafting state legislative bills to curtail independent contractor misclassification, and regulatory agencies in other states have sought to emulate regulatory misclassification enforcement initiatives that New York has conducted for years.
 The success in detecting misclassification in New York is likely to provide a greater impetus to other states in cracking down on intentional and unintentional independent contractor misclassification.

 Businesses that are either built on a 1099 model or use independent contractors and other on-demand and contingent workers to supplement their workforce have at least three alternative courses of conduct to enhance their independent contractor compliance.
-As noted in our White Paper, businesses, non-profits, and governmental units can minimize their independent contractor misclassification liability by (a) restructuring, re-documenting, and re-implementing their independent contractor relationships; (b) reclassifying their 1099ers, either voluntarily or through an IRS program; or (c) redistributing their independent contractors through the use of reputable and knowledgeable contingent workforce management and staffing solution companies.
+As noted in my White Paper, businesses, non-profits, and governmental units can minimize their independent contractor misclassification liability by (a) restructuring, re-documenting, and re-implementing their independent contractor relationships; (b) reclassifying their 1099ers, either voluntarily or through an IRS program; or (c) redistributing their independent contractors through the use of reputable and knowledgeable contingent workforce management and staffing solution companies.

 In deciding which alternative to choose, such organizations can make use of a program such as IC Diagnostics™.
 None of those alternatives are painless, and each takes dedicated commitment, resources, and considerable management time and attention.
 But, the process need not be daunting.
 The only alternative that is universally regarded as unwise is continuing the status quo.

 For states like New York, organizations that use 1099ers but fail to do so in a manner compliant with state law represent a source of previously unreported wages and leads to assessments of unemployment and workers’ compensation contributions as well as tax penalties, interest, and assessments.
 Failing to enhance independent contractor compliance can also generate ancillary liabilities including exposure to class action lawsuits seeking unpaid overtime, minimum wages, and benefits.
-These are detailed in hundreds of cases reported in our monthly updates of independent contractor compliance and misclassification.
+These are detailed in hundreds of cases reported in my monthly updates of independent contractor compliance and misclassification.